Epworth Freemasons Hospital

 • symptoms may also mimic those found in candida infections of the vagina and trichomonas (an STD) and these conditions must also be excluded in women with symptoms.

-Is Bacterial Vaginosis contagious?
+Is Bacterial Vaginosis Contagious?

 BV is not considered to be a contagious condition.
 It is not possible to contract BV from toilet seats, swimming pools, hot tubs or from touching contaminated objects.